-The safest place for your baby to sleep is feet to foot (with her feet at the foot of the cot) in a cot in your room for the first six months.
-While it's lovely to have your baby with you for a cuddle or a feed, it's safest to put your baby back in her cot before you go back to sleep.
+The safest place for your baby to sleep during the first six months is on her back, in a cot, in your room, with her feet at the foot of the cot.
 Risks associated with bed sharing are the baby overheating, suffocating or suffering injury.
 These risks are increased if you or your partner smoke, have recently drunk alcohol, have taken medication or drugs that could make you sleepy, or are very tired.

 Back to sleep

 To keep your baby safe when she is sleeping, always put her to sleep on her back.
-This decreases the risk of sudden infant death syndrome.
+This decreases the risk of sudden unexplained death in infancy.

 Feet to foot